Sutherland Springs church shooting: What we know

 Kelley previously was a member of the US Air Force.
 He served in logistics readiness at Holloman Air Force Base in New Mexico starting in 2010, according to Air Force spokeswoman Ann Stefanek.

 Kelley was charged in military court in 2012 on suspicion of assaulting his spouse and their child, Stefanek said.
-Kelley received a bad-conduct discharge, confinement for 12 months, and was demoted to E-1, or airman basic, she said.
+Kelley received a bad conduct discharge, confinement for 12 months, and was demoted to E-1, or airman basic, she said.

 Kelley purchased the gun he used, a Ruger AR-556 rifle, in April 2016 from an Academy Sports + Outdoors store in San Antonio, a law enforcement official told CNN.
 He listed an address in Colorado Springs, Colorado, when he bought the rifle, the official said.